You are here

 Evaluator Designee Training

-a Colorado principal or administrator license or who has completed CDE-approved training and been certified as an evaluator designee.
-Approved Training Providers offer training and certification for individuals who will be an evaluator and who do not hold a required license.
+As required in state law, all performance evaluations for licensed personnel (i.e., teachers, special service providers and principals/APs) must be conducted by an individual who holds a Colorado principal or administrator license or who has completed CDE-approved training and been certified as an evaluator designee.
+CDE-approved training providers offer training and certification for individuals who will be an evaluator and who do not hold a required license.
 Districts and BOCES have the opportunity to use evaluator designees when evaluating licensed personnel.

-Contact Educator Effectivenesseducator_effectiveness@cde.state.co.us
+Contact Educator Effectiveness: educator_effectiveness@cde.state.co.us

 - back to the top -